Relationship Building

 Be Ready to Show, Not Tell

-A lot of potential investors can talk about what they can do.
+Many potential investors can talk about what they can do.
 They are even better when they can paint an inspiring picture of everything they will accomplish.
 However, the best proof for an LP is through showing, not telling.

-When you are actively fundraising, have as many concrete materials as possible.
-Beyond the vision of the fund and the thesis, consider what you can bring that demonstrates the work you have put in.
-Overprepare for these meetings to show that you are farther along in your work than they would expect.
+Overprepare for these meetings to demonstrate that you are further along in your work than they expect.
 This may include laying out your portfolio methodology or sharing your deal pipeline.
 Pull in past investments as proof of your track record.

-• Portfolio Makeup
+• Portfolio construction framework

 Prepared materials lock in trust with your potential LPs and give them confidence when connecting you with other LPs.

-Invest in Providers to Look Professional
+Invest in Professional Infrastructure

 Providers